Editor’s Note: This post was originally published on April 30, 2020, and has been updated for accuracy and comprehensiveness.

 The Exposure Draft incorporates feedback from 80 AICPA volunteer subject matter experts in addition to input from more than 130 CPAs who directly supervise the newly licensed.
 The resulting Draft details major themes from the research along with proposed Exam content additions, changes, and deletions.
 The goal is for the updates to appear in the CPA Exam Blueprints no later than December 31, 2020.
 The 16-hour, four-section structure will remain the same.

 Practice Analysis Phase One Findings

-The AICPA’s Practice Analysis delineates areas most impacted by technology within the profession for nlCPAs.
-The areas include the following:
+The AICPA’s Practice Analysis delineated areas most impacted by technology within the profession for nlCPAs.
+The areas included the following:

 - Understanding business processes from inception to completion, including automated aspects, risk identification, and internal control mapping

 - The need for a digital and data-driven mindset and the use of data analytics